 Back from Vacation

 Short Takes returns after a two-week hiatus when I was on vacation.
 I spent five days in San Francisco and then flew to Chicago where my grandkids live.
 We flew from Chicago to Iceland to join a National Geographic Family Expedition.
-In San Francisco I met with friends Lisa and Janet to plot out a collaborative book project on women of accomplishment who were overlooked by history.
-We’re off to a great start.

 Older women in Iceland display a confidence and ease with aging, very different from the way many older American women agonize about their aging process.
 I was reminded of a similar comfort with aging among women in Amsterdam.
 The comparison is aided by the fact that the women in both countries are tall and fair.
 (Nothing like some height to enhance a feeling of authority, said by a short woman!)